Tutorials

 • Own Narration mode: Credits based on the actual length of your uploaded audio/video

-• Editing: Full video length charged per finalized version — first frame edit triggers it, additional frame edits within that version are free
+• Editing (subscriptions): Full video length charged per finalized version — first frame edit triggers it, additional frame edits within that version are free

 The bottom line: think in minutes, finalize carefully, and batch your edits within a single version to avoid unnecessary credit charges.